 - (a) in a public street or highway or any other public right-of-way; and - (b) less than one mile in length shall be exempt from CEQA requirements.
-See Public Resources Code section 21080.21.

 "Pipeline" includes subsurface facilities but does not include any surface facility related to the operation of the underground facility.